 |Transfer value||Overall cost|

 An average cost of 1.11% means that for every £1,000 sent, on average £11.10 will be lost in spread + fees.
-By using this figure, we aim to make a fair representation of WorldFirst across a range of transfer values.
-Of course, it is not a perfect measure for all situations, but it is helpful for comparative purposes.
+By using this figure, we can make a general representation of WorldFirst across a range of transfer values.
+Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.

 Important note on SWIFT: You should be aware that any transfer conducted via the SWIFT network may incur additional hidden charges by correspondent banks; the exact cost depending on the amount of the transfer and the recipient bank.
 In our experience, these fees can be as high as £25 per transaction.